General Bathymetric Chart of the Oceans: Seabed 2030 Project

 The Nippon Foundation-GEBCO Seabed 2030 Project, which aims to motivate a number of collaborators to create a full map of the ocean floor, was launched in 2016.
 There are four Seabed 2030 centres, which coordinate mapping activities in different regions, gather and compile the bathymetric information, and partner with existing mapping activities within their regions.
 The Seabed 2030 Global Center is responsible for "producing and delivering global GEBCO products".

 GEBCO is the only intergovernmental body with a mandate to map the whole ocean floor.
-At the beginning of the project, only 6 per cent of the world's ocean bottom had been surveyed to today's standards; as of June 2025, the project had recorded 23.4 per cent mapped.
+At the beginning of the project, only 6 per cent of the world's ocean bottom had been surveyed to today's standards; as of June 2025, the project had recorded 27.3 per cent mapped.
 About 14,500,000 km2 of new bathymetric data was included in the GEBCO grid in 2019, and an additional area equivalent to the size of Europe between 2020 and 2022.
-Satellite technology, using altimeters that infer seafloor topography from the way its gravity affects the surface of the ocean above it, but it does not give a sufficiently high resolution.
 Seabed 2030 initially aimed at using a global 100m grid, but this has been updated to use a variable resolution grid, with larger squares over deep ocean floor and smaller ones in shallow waters.

 Governments, institutions and companies have been contributing to the effort, and Seabed 2030 is crowdsourcing information from any party that is able to contribute, including small boats.
 The British Antarctic Survey is assisting the effort by varying the routes of its boats in order to map different parts of the sea floor.